nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-05-07-assembly-version-does-not-change-in-visual-basic-workflow-projects/index.md

 resourceType: blog
 slug: assembly-version-does-not-change-in-visual-basic-workflow-projects
 aliases:
   - /blog/assembly-version-does-not-change-in-visual-basic-workflow-projects
 tags:
   - develop
   - sp2007
   - tools
 categories:
   - code-and-complexity
-coverImage: nakedalm-logo-128-link-4-4.png
+preview: nakedalm-logo-128-link-4-4.png
 ---

 [![image](images/AssemblyVersiondoesnotchangeinVisualBasi_EE73-image_thumb-3-3.png)](http://blog.hinshelwood.com/files/2011/05/GWB-WindowsLiveWriter-AssemblyVersiondoesnotchangeinVisualBasi_EE73-image_2.png) If you are having an issue with the assembly version in your compiled assembly not updating after a rebuild then you are not alone.
 The is a bug in the Visual Basic compiler that causes this problem and it requires a manual fix:
 { .post-img }